GammaSpace/policies/code-of-conduct.md

 ### What to do if you need help

-If you witness or are subject to unacceptable behavior, or experience marginalizing or silencing behavior that limits your full participation in any Gamma Space event, please talk to any of the following people:

-- The host of the event you are attending (listed on the event page)
+If you witness or are subject to unacceptable behavior, or experience marginalizing or silencing behavior that limits your full participation, please speak with the host of the event you are attending, a Gamma Space co-op member or volunteer.
+You can also report an incident to [coc@gammaspace.ca][1].
-- [Henry Faber][1]
-- [Jennie Robinson Faber][2]

 Your conversation will be held in confidence.